berkanterdogan/spring-jpa/README.md

 This project has some case studies on spring jpa.

 - One to One relationships
-- One to Many relationships - TODO
+- One to Many relationships
 - Many to Many relationships - TODO

 ## Requirements